dhilt/ngx-ui-scroll/README.md

   });
 ```

-We are not going to discuss development settings here, information about it could be obtained directly from the [source code](https://github.com/dhilt/ngx-ui-scroll/blob/master/src/component/classes/settings.ts), but the uiScroll has "debug" mode with powerful logging which could be enabled via `devSettings.debug = true`.
+We are not going to discuss development settings here, information about it can be obtained directly from the [source code](https://github.com/dhilt/ngx-ui-scroll/blob/master/src/component/classes/settings.ts), but the uiScroll has "debug" mode with powerful logging which can be enabled via `devSettings.debug = true`.
 Also, with `devSettings.immediateLog = false` the console logging will be postponed until the undocumented Adapter method `showLog` is called (`datasource.adapter.showLog()`).
-This case could be important from the performance view: there might too be many logs and pushing them to the console output immediately could slow down the App.
+This case could be important from the performance view: there might be too many logs and pushing them to the console output immediately could slow down the App.

 The work has just begun.
 We have great plans and any participation is welcome!
 So, feel free to submit new issues and open Pull Requests.